 Carefully examine the output image for 3000rpm, and use the 1cm x 1cm grid to find the apparent diameter D' of the orbits, simply by counting the boxes (to at least the nearest halfbox).
-Make sure to measure from the center of the ball on the extreme left side of the orbit to the center of the ball on the right (see Figure 5 below).
+Make sure to measure from the center of the ball on the extreme left side of the orbit to the center of the ball on the right (see Figure 4 below).
 If it is difficult to determine where the center of the mass is due to the blur, estimate the radius of the bob and approximate where the center would be.
-This box-counting can be quite tedious... if you need to enlarge the image to manage it, be sure to return the image to precisely the same size afterward.
+This box-counting can be quite tedious... it is best recommended to enlarge the image when counting to manage it, be sure to return the image to precisely the same size afterward.